clearloop/inkpad/docs/prerequisites/README.md

 # Prerequisites

-First you'll want to install the [ceres][ceres] CLI, and wasm-pack -V should print the version that you just installed.
+First you'll want to install the [inkpad][inkpad] CLI, and wasm-pack -V should print the version that you just installed.

 Next, you'll need to donwload `cargo-contract` for compiling your ink! contract to wasm